ivmidable/jsminer/README.md

 node setup.js
 ```

-BACKUP your MinerID private key, the corrisponding public key you sign with will be used
-to receive Putr if you mine the correct hashes.
+BACKUP your MinerID private key, you will need it to claim Putr if you mine the correct hashes.

 # Running Miner
 ```